 Large brawl involving mostly teenagers at Worlds of Fun

 KANSAS CITY, Mo.
-(AP) — Authorities say officers responded to a brawl involving up to 300 teenagers at the Worlds of Fun amusement park.
+(AP) — Authorities say officers responded to a brawl involving up to 300 teenagers at the Worlds of Fun amusement park in Kansas City, Missouri.

-The Kansas City police department says several law enforcement agencies were called to the park Saturday night when an off-duty Clay County sheriff's deputy reported several large fights involving mostly teenagers.
+Kansas City police say several law enforcement agencies were called to the park Saturday night when an off-duty Clay County sheriff's deputy reported several large fights involving mostly teenagers.

 Worlds of Fun officials said in a written statement that local and park authorities broke up the altercation and removed those involved from the park.